peihaohong/PHColorPicker/README.md

 # PHColorPicker
-Color Picker, Color Wheel
+Color Picker, Color Wheel;
-A colorPicker written by swift5 for ios
+A colorPicker written by swift5 for ios;
-There two class and one extension inside
+There two class and one extension inside ;
-UIColor + Hestring.swift change value to UIColor BrightnessSider.swift  control  brightness of the color ColorWheel.swift  pick color what you want more detail ,see the code.
+UIColor + Hestring.swift change value to UIColor； BrightnessSider.swift  control  brightness of the color;
+ColorWheel.swift  pick color what you want ;
+more detail ,see the code.

 颜色获取